ajv-validator/ajv/README.md

 - _json-pointer_: JSON-pointer according to [RFC6901](https://tools.ietf.org/html/rfc6901).
 - _relative-json-pointer_: relative JSON-pointer according to [this draft](http://tools.ietf.org/html/draft-luff-relative-json-pointer-00).

+__Please note__: JSON Schema draft-07 also defines formats `iri`, `iri-reference`, `idn-hostname` and `idn-email` for URLs, hostnames and emails with international characters.
+Ajv does not implement these formats.
+If you create Ajv plugin that implements them please make a PR here to mention this plugin.

 There are two modes of format validation: `fast` and `full`.
 This mode affects formats `date`, `time`, `date-time`, `uri`, `email`, and `hostname`.
 See [Options](#options) for details.

 You can add additional formats and replace any of the formats above using [addFormat](#api-addformat) method.